conedevelopment/accessibility-path/README.md

 * [axe DevTools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) - One of the more popular tools when it comes to accessibility testing.
 It is built into the developer consoles.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) - Lighthouse is a built-in Chrome audit tool where you can audit accessibility too.
 * [WAVE](https://wave.webaim.org/) - WAVE (Web Accessibility Evaluation Tool) is an excellent visual accessibility tester in the browser (with an extension), but you can also use its API.
+* [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/) - Designing with appropriate contrast is critical if you care about inclusivity.
+There is a lot of contrast checker that shows you the WCAG levels; I mainly use this.